EEO-1: Everything You Need to Know

 Given the extent of the changes that will be coming for the March 31, 2018 submission of the EEO-1 report, employers must begin their preparations.
 Employers may want to begin self-audit work to truly understand their compensation-related data and if there are any disparities based on gender, race or job category.
 This will allow employers the necessary time to explain any of these disparities and rationalize them.

 Employers who want to get their arms around compensation-related day should access their existing payrolls systems to determine the systems capabilities in generating the required reports with the necessary information, communicate with their legal teams to truly understand the new requirements, develop the necessary policies and procedures to handle this new process for submission, and map the existing employer pay ranges to the 12 pay ranges specified by EEOC.
 There are more steps that can be taken, but the most important piece is to get started now.

 If you need help understanding EEO-1, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.